jeftegoes/AwsOverview/Database/Amazon RDS.md

   - Daily full backup of the database (during the maintenance window).
   - Transaction logs are backed-up by RDS every 5 minutes.
   - => ability to restore to any point in time (from oldest backup to 5 minutes ago).
-  - 1 to 35 days of retention, set 0 to disable automated backups.
+  - 1** to 35 days of retention,** set 0 to disable automated backups.
 - **Manual DB Snapshots**
   - Manually triggered by the user.
   - Retention of backup for as long as you want.
+- **Trick**
-- **Trick:** In a stopped RDS database, you will still pay for storage.
-If you plan on stopping it for a long time, you should snapshot & restore instead.
+  - In a stopped RDS database, you will still pay for storage.
+  - If you plan on stopping it for a long time, you should snapshot & restore instead.

 ## 3.1.
 Restore options